Sponsored links:

 Going eastwards, we pass Piazza della Repubblica with an architectonically interesting building of the seminary (G; GPS: 43.6791458, 10.8514456).
 When San Miniato became a bishopric, it was decided to build a theological seminary.
 In 1650, it was decided to build a small quarters for 12 clergymen in the area nearby the cathedral.
 The works were finished in 1713.

 The concave, multi-faceted facade decorated with frescoes on the outside, closes the square (formerly called Piazza del Seminario).
 The front of the building was decorated by the painter Fucecchio Francesco Chimenti, who at the beginning of the 18th century painted an allegory of Virtues on it.
+This unique and picturesque facade makes the building a true highlight of the town's architecture, a perfect example of how art and history are intertwined in San Miniato.

 Via Pietro Rondoni